-This course will examine the anthropological understandings of the human body in relation to the nature of the soul and in regard to personhood, sex, gender, relationality, community and the polis.
-Such thinkers as Plato, St. Thomas Aquinas, John Paul II, Edith Stein, Dietrich Von Hildebrand, Alice Von Hildebrand, Prudence Allen, Michel Foucault and Judith Butler will be placed in dialogue with one another.
+This course examines the anthropological understandings of the human body in relation to the nature of the soul and in regard to personhood, sex, gender, relationality, community and the polis.
+Such thinkers as Plato, St. Thomas Aquinas, John Paul II, Edith Stein, Dietrich Von Hildebrand, Alice Von Hildebrand, Prudence Allen, Michel Foucault, and Judith Butler are placed in dialogue with one another.